Edward Hadley on May 6, 2015

 As we hear from insurance executives, there’s no shortage of ideas for innovative insurance products.
 Most often, the main obstacle preventing product development teams from bringing these new ideas to market is existing systems, which aren’t equipped to manage increasingly targeted insurance products and their underlying business processes.
 Attempting to customize these systems ultimately takes too long and costs too much, creating a prohibitive environment in which to test and innovate.

-Fortunately, as we illustrate in our new eBook, “5 Steps to Accelerate Insurance Product Innovation,” there is a path forward.
+Fortunately, there is a path forward.
 Successful insurers are creating an innovation ‘fast lane’ that combines cross-functional teams with modern development platforms to support the introduction of new products.
 Rather than getting bogged down by legacy systems, these teams are able to quickly deliver self-contained applications, with capabilities spanning the quote-to-buy process, customer self-service, back-office administration, claims and billing.

 This approach has been successfully employed by a number of insurers, including Liverpool Victoria (LV=), which recently won a Celent Model Insurer Award for its fast-track innovation initiative.
 Leveraging Mendix along with agile methodologies, LV=’s fast-track innovation team has launched two new end-to-end insurance products at a cost five to six times lower than using traditional development approaches, saving an estimated £5 million while helping to sustain the company’s growth.